gloveboxes/macos-for-widows-devs/README.md

 ### Espressif

 - Install the [Espressif VS Code](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) Extension, and then follow the instructions in the welcome page to install the SDK.
-- limit parallel embedded C compiles to 6 parallel threads.
-By default, -j will enable extreme parallelism which slows build times considerably taking up to twice as long to compile when not limited to 6.
+- Limit parallel C compiles to 6 threads.
+Without this limit, the default -j setting triggers excessive parallelism, which can double build times due to resource contention.

 ### Raspberry Pi Pico